ohhelloana/ohhelloana/src/posts/my-hugo-cheatsheet.md

 Also, some of these things will likely seem very obvious to people who are very used to using Hugo.
 I am also 100% certain that there are better ways to do certain things.
 In my opinion, it doesn't really matter as long as the output does what we need.
 But I had to start somewhere, so this is the blog post I wish I had found when I first started.

+PS.: there may be typos in the titles and description of the examples.
+Funny how these things only turn up after an article is published online! 😁

 ## The if/else

 ``` html